Garden Plants, How and where to grow them - Grasses

 The common type has traditional pale gold coloured seed heads, but now there's another variety "Rosea" with pink-flushed seed heads.
 The seed heads can be harvested once they've formed and opened fully, though I tend to leave mine until later in the winter when I don't go out so much and enjoy them on the plant before bringing them indoors.
 They form long lasting imposing decorations as part of some other kind of display or on their own and don't drop the seeds once harvested as long as you leave them for at least a month after they've opened properly.

 Be careful where you place pampas grass plants, particularly if you have children, and also when trimming it.
-The leaves look soft and harmless, but they have very sharp backwards pointing saw teeth along their edges.
-Always wear gloves when cutting it back.
+The leaves look soft and harmless, but they have very sharp backwards pointing tiny saw teeth along their edges.
+Always wear gloves and long sleeves when cutting it back.

 There's also a rumour that has reached my ears that having a Pampas grass in your front garden was a sign that you were a "swinger", car keys in the fruit bowl and that sort of thing - oooh err missus!